ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 wrong our model is when we don't get remission right, let alone how much it matters for quantifying the impact of vitamin A fortification or supplementation.

+In GBD 2019, the effect on lower respiratory infections (LRI) was dropped due to insufficient evidence of causation found by the network meta-analysis.
+Moreover, the relative risks for measles and diarrheal diseases were found to be smaller than those in the above table.
+Clients should be made aware of this if weare using the GBD 2017 relative risks.

 Cause Model Diagram
 +++++++++++++++++++